-If, for some reason, you suspect malware has made it past the anti-malware tool you run normally, it’s advisable to download and run a different tool, from a different vendor, and run an additional scan.
+If for some reason you suspect malware has made it past the anti-malware tool you run normally, you can download and run a different tool from a different vendor and run an additional scan.

-If your primary anti-malware tool is Windows Defender, remember that it steps aside if another anti-malware tool is installed.
-That mean you’ll either need to switch to the new tool you’ve just downloaded and installed, or you’ll need to uninstall it once you’re done, making sure to confirm that Windows Defender is enabled once again (just check its settings).
+If your primary anti-malware tool is Windows Security, remember that it steps aside if another anti-malware tool is installed.
+That means you’ll either need to switch to the new tool you’ve just downloaded and installed or uninstall it once you’re done, making sure to confirm that Windows Security is enabled once again (just check its settings).

-Note that when installing an additional tool alongside another that doesn’t step aside, it’s important to avoid enabling any “real time” scanning, as that’s where multiple anti-malware tools most commonly conflict.
+Also note that when installing an additional tool alongside another that doesn’t step aside, it’s important that real-time scanning is enabled in only one of the tools.
+This specifically is where multiple anti-malware tools most commonly conflict.

 The vast majority of Windows users need to do very little.
 Windows 10 and 11 come with security software installed and enabled by default.